Close

 • Your birth date

-• Your pay entry base date— basically, the month and year you first got paid by the military.
-This can be found on LES.
+• Your pay entry base date (This is the month and year you first got paid by the military.
+This can be found on your LES.)

 • Your current pay grade

-• Your active service date— the month and year you first went on active duty, which might be the same as your pay entry base date
+• Your active service date (This is the month and year you first went on active duty.
+It can be found on the DD Form 214, block 12a.)

-• The number of years you’ll serve before you separate or retire.
-To show your future pension payment, make sure you put in at least 20 years.
+• The number of years you’ll serve (This is the number of years you serve before you separate or retire.
+To show your future pension payment, make sure you put in at least 20 years.)

 Once you’ve put in your answers, press “Continue.”